 Overloading results

-As a results of the equation described in Annex A5.4, for each events, at each frequency the sum of the iRSSoverloading (iRSSsum_overloading) will be compared to the overloading treshold Oth(fi) , at that frequency (fi) and the difference, delta (in dB), will be stored.
+As a result of the equation described in Annex A5.4, for each event and at each frequency, the sum of the iRSSoverloading (iRSSsum_overloading) will be compared to the overloading treshold Oth(fi) at that frequency (fi).
+The difference, delta (in dB), will be stored.

 When delta ≥ 0, then the receiver is overloaded at that fi (i.e. the rest of the frequency do not matter);